 It is located in the Pole Mountain area and is managed by the Laramie Ranger District.

-Open May 26 without water, South Brush Creek Campground is a sunny campground with small trees among the campsites.
-The 20 sites include 6 RV pull-throughs (trailers under 32'), picnic tables, toilets, fire grates, and trash service.
+Currently without water, South Brush Creek Campground is a sunny campground with small trees among the campsites.
+The 20 sites include 6 pull-throughs (trailers under 32'), picnic tables, toilets, fire grates, and trash service.
 Recreational opportunities include the Brush Creek Hiking Trail System, Stump Hollow and Cedar ATV trails, and fishing in area streams.
 The Brush Creek Visitor Center is nearby on Hwy 130.

 Mirror Lake is a popular picnic and fishing stop on the Snowy Range Highway.
 The site is near the base of Medicine Bow Peak.
 It provides lakeside access for fishing and a short easy walking trail to the West Lake Marie Trailhead.
 Other popular hiking trails in the area include the Medicine Bow Peak, Lake Marie Falls, Lakes Trail and Miners Cabin Trails.
 This site should not be missed if you are traveling along the Snowy Range Scenic Byway.